18. Beamforming & DOA¶

 plt.show()

-Example polar plot of performing direction of arrival (DOA) showing the beam pattern and 180 degree ambiguity
+Example polar plot of performing direction of arrival (DOA) showing the beam pattern and 180-degree ambiguity

-We will keep seeing this pattern of looping over angles, and having some method of calculating the beamforming weights, then applying them to the recieved signal.
-In the next beamforming method (MVDR) we will use our received signal r as part of the weight calculations, making it an adaptive technique.
+We will keep seeing this pattern of looping over angles, and having some method of calculating the beamforming weights, then applying them to the received signal.
+In the next beamforming method (MVDR) we will use our received signal X as part of the weight calculations, making it an adaptive technique.
 But first we will investigate some interesting things that happen with phased arrays, including why we have that second peak at 160 degrees.

 Let’s talk about why is there a second peak at 160 degrees; the DOA we simulated was 20 degrees, but it is not a coincidence that 180 - 20 = 160.
 Picture three omnidirectional antennas in a line placed on a table.
 The array’s boresight is 90 degrees to the axis of the array, as labeled in the first diagram in this chapter.
 Now imagine the transmitter in front of the antennas, also on the (very large) table, such that its signal arrives at a +20 degree angle from boresight.
 Well the array sees the same effect whether the signal is arriving with respect to its front or back, the phase delay is the same, as depicted below with the array elements in red and the two possible transmitter DOA’s in green.
-Therefore, when we perform the DOA algorithm, there will always be a 180 degree ambiguity like this, the only way around it is to have a 2D array, or a second 1D array positioned at any other angle w.r.t the first array.
+Therefore, when we perform the DOA algorithm, there will always be a 180-degree ambiguity like this, the only way around it is to have a 2D array, or a second 1D array positioned at any other angle w.r.t the first array.
 You may be wondering if this means we might as well only calculate -90 to +90 degrees to save compute cycles, and you would be correct!

 ../_images/doa_from_behind.svg